-Our CEO, Daniel, recently had a candid conversation with one of our clients about the hurdles they experienced with using an offshore eCommerce agency.
+Our Director of Client Services, Daniel, recently had a candid conversation with one of our clients about the hurdles they experienced with using an offshore eCommerce agency.
 Our client wanted to build a new theme for their existing eCommerce website as quickly as possible.
 To push live the new theme update in the timeframe they needed, our client went the fast and cheap route, and ended up reaching out to us for assistance to fix the issues they experienced.
 Below are the three things you should consider before working with an offshore web agency, and the key takeaways from their conversation.

 If it’s a new theme (or build) you’re starting, or if you are looking for updates to be made to an existing one, finding the right agency to help tackle your needs is extremely important.
 With the explosion of web development agencies, it’s become increasingly common for these services to be taken offshore meaning that your developer will not be local to you.
 In this client’s example, the developer they worked with was based out of India.
 When they started working with their developer, they quickly found out what working with an offshore third-party developer can entail.
 We want to preface this portion of our post with a disclaimer that our client’s experience is not indicative of working with all offshore developers.
 We do believe that there are exceptions to unsatisfactory experiences, however, they are few and far in between.